amirine/flask-project/README.md

 MAIL_PASSWORD=
 ```

-Project's functionality includes password reset and errors sending to the admin email, so all these values are also
+Project's functionality includes password reset, errors sending to the admin email and exporting posts with sending to
-required.
+the user's email, so all these values are also required.

 Dynamic translation for posts is also provided, therefore one more environmental variable required: